Business Insurance Coverage

 Note: Remember that the policy will only cover you up to the specified policy limit.

-Malpractice insurance for health care workers is popularly known as medical malpractice insurance.
+When it comes to malpractice insurance for health care workers, it is popularly known as medical malpractice insurance.
 The policy covers healthcare providers.
-It can be understood as professional liability insurance which protects licensed professionals from liabilities that may be associated with their own practices.
+It can be understood as a professional liability insurance which protects licensed professionals from liabilities which may be associated with their own practices.
 Liabilities occur when there is any form of misconduct from the professional’s end.

-Health care is a broad category and has many different professions.
-Medical malpractice insurance is available for almost all variations.
+Health care is a broad category and encompasses many different professions.
+Medical malpractice insurance is available for almost all of them.
 For example, you can purchase malpractice insurance for doctors as well as counselors.

-Here is a list of health care workers for whom legal malpractice insurance is crucial:
+Here’s a list of health care workers for whom malpractice insurance is crucial:

-Medical malpractice insurance is one of the most popular malpractice insurance categories and for good reason.
-According to Yale News, estimates of preventable death are too high in the U.S. The number goes up to 22,000 deaths a year.
-The article says that medical malpractice is the third leading cause of death in the U.S.
+Medical malpractice insurance is one of the most popular malpractice insurance categories, and for good reason.
+According to Yale News, estimates of preventable fatalities are quite high in the U.S., with as many as 22,000 a year.
+The article reports that medical malpractice is the third leading cause of death in the U.S.

 Note: Medical malpractice insurance is generally a little expensive.
-The expense is likely to increase if you work in a new or extremely specialized field.
 On average, the cost of the policy is about $7,500 per year.
+The price is likely to increase if you work in a new or extremely specialized field.

 Legal Institutes/Law Workers

-It’s a commonly known fact that legal malpractice insurance is essential for everyone who practices some or the other form of law.
+It’s commonly known that legal malpractice insurance is essential for everyone who practices some form of law.
 According to the Insurance Business Magazine, malpractice claims in the legal sector are rising rapidly.
-Evidently, the number of claims which require multimillion-dollar payouts is dramatically increasing.
+Statistics show the number of claims which require multimillion-dollar payouts are dramatically increasing.

 Every industry has its unique insurance needs.
 For educational institutes, safety is one of the top priorities.
 However, maintaining safety can be difficult amidst all the things that can go wrong.
 One of them being school shootings.